MaxLeap/Docs/en/Android/Guide/CloudData.md

 ###Compound Query

 You can inquire data that matches multiple Query with MLQuery.or.
-For example, you can get the gamers who win more than 90 times or less than 10 times with following method:
+For example, you can get the gamers who won more than 90 times or less than 10 times with following method:

 ```java
 MLQuery<MLObject> lotsOfWins = MLQuery.getQuery("Player");